itsamedood/krappy/README.md

 | [DisCatSharp](https://docs.dcs.aitsys.dev) | ❌ |
 | [DPP](https://dpp.dev) | ❌ |
 ### NOTE: This project is still in development, so this list will be updated as development goes on!
+### NOTE: Discord.JS generation supports both TypeScript and JavaScript.
+If you use JS, you can choose between CJS (CommonJS) and ESM modules.
 ---

 # How do I install it?